neonexus/sails-react-bootstrap-webpack/README.md

 * [React-Bootstrap](https://react-bootstrap.github.io) **v2**
 * [Webpack](https://webpack.js.org) **v5**

+### Optional Dependencies

+Optional dependencies are not automatically installed in this repo.
+You must either manually install them with `npm i`, or you can install all optional dependencies: `npm i --include=optional`.

+There are currently 2 optional dependencies in this repo: [`ngrok`](#working-with-ngrok) and [`sails-hook-autoreload`](#support-for-sails-hook-autoreload).

 See the [`package.json` for more details](package.json).

 ## How to Use

 This repo is not installable via `npm`.
 Instead, GitHub provides a handy "Use this template" (green) button at the top of this page.
 That will create a special clone of this repo (so there is a single, init commit, instead of the commit history from this repo).

+Or, you can download a copy of the [latest release](https://github.com/neonexus/sails-react-bootstrap-webpack/releases/latest).

 ## Configuration